berlinguyinca/spectra-hash/README.md

 TODO

+## Python api:

+TODO

 ## rest service:

-the documentation for the REST service, is available as a dedicated index page, once you start the REST server
+the documentation for the REST service, is available as a dedicated index page, once you start the REST server.
+If you like to use the official webservice, you can find it at http://splash.fiehnlab.ucdavis.edu

 ## building